American Standard

 Possible Causes

-Cycle rate set too high, Temperature differential too small, Thermostat near supply vent or draft, Oversized HVAC equipment
+Cycle rate set too high, Temperature differential too small, Thermostat near a supply vent or draft, Oversized HVAC equipment

 How to Fix / Troubleshooting